frctl/fractal.build/docs/guide/04-core-concepts/02-project-settings.md

 If you are using the Fractal {{ link('@cli', 'CLI tool') }} this file will need to exist (and be set up correctly) before you can run commands on your project.

+{% call macros.wrap('<div class="Note Note--callout">', '</div>') -%}
 ### A note on paths

 When setting paths to directories in your Fractal configuration, it's possible to specify them relative to the root of your project directory - i.e. `src/components`.
-However it's recommended that you instead make use of Node's [`__dirname`](https://nodejs.org/docs/latest/api/globals.html#globals_dirname) global to generate full absolute paths that look like:
+However it's recommended that you instead make use of Node's [`\__dirname`](https://nodejs.org/docs/latest/api/globals.html#globals_dirname) global to generate full absolute paths that look like:

 ```js
 const myPath = __dirname + '/src/components';
 ```

 This will make your Fractal installation more portable (and more robust for any later integrations).
 All examples in this documentation will use this style.
+{%- endcall %}

 ### Creating and exporting a new Fractal instance